U of L Put On Probation After Governor’s Trustee Changes

 “Nor will it ever be at risk because of any action taken by Gov. Bevin,” Stamper said.
 “Anyone who argues otherwise does not have U of L’s best interest at heart.”

-Interim U of L President Neville Pinto said the university will work hard to get the sanction removed, although it’s too soon to know what improvements the agency will demand.
+Acting U of L President Neville Pinto said the university would work hard to get the sanction removed, although it’s too soon to know what improvements the agency will demand.
 Pinto was confident that U of L would implement reforms by the time commission members return to campus next fall to assess the school.

 “Legislators and the governor’s office want a strong university in Louisville,” Pinto said.
 “They will work with us to remove that sanction.”